Cloud Readiness

 - Behavior Definitions for logic and validations

-- OData Services for communication
+- OData services for communication

-- Fiori Elements for UI generation
+- Fiori Elements for UI rendering

 Conclusion

 abap2UI5 is fully cloud-ready.
-It enables modern, backend-driven UI5 development while remaining upgrade-stable and compatible with SAP BTP ABAP Environment and S/4HANA Public Cloud.
-Each app can be developed in a cloud-ready manner, making it a perfect addition to existing RAP or UI5 freestyle apps.
+It supports modern, backend-driven UI5 development while staying upgrade-stable and compatible with SAP BTP ABAP Environment and S/4HANA Public Cloud.
+Each app can be built cloud-ready, making abap2UI5 a strong complement to existing RAP or UI5 freestyle apps.

-Happy ABAPing! ❤️🦖🦕🦣
+Happy ABAPing!